1998–99 UEFA Champions League: Knockout stage

 The knockout stage was played in a single-elimination tournament format consisting of three rounds: quarter-finals, semi-finals and final.
 Each tie in the quarter-finals and semi-finals was played over two legs, with each team playing one leg at home, while the final was played as a single match at a neutral venue.
 In the quarter-finals and semi-finals, in the event that two teams scored the same number of goals over the two legs of their tie, the winner would be determined by the number of goals scored away from home.
 If both sides scored the same number of goals away from home, two 15-minute periods of extra time would be played.
-If both teams scored the same number of goals during extra time, the visiting team would qualify for the next round by virtue of having scored more goals away from home.
+If both teams scored the same number of goals during extra time, the visiting team would qualify for the next round by having scored more goals away from home.
 If neither side scored during extra time, the match would be decided by a penalty shoot-out.
 In the final, if the scores were level after 90 minutes, two 15-minute periods of golden goal extra time would be played; i.e. whichever team scored first would be declared the winner.
 If neither side scored during golden goal extra time, a penalty shoot-out would again be used to determine the winner.